Sky Lease Cargo: History

-Sky Lease Cargo

 Tradewinds Airlines was renamed Sky Lease Cargo on September 4, 2011, and also changed its IATA and ICAO codes.

-The company operates two 747-400s to various points in South America from Miami International Airport.
+On February 7, 2025, Sky Lease Cargo announced it would close down its facilities at Miami International Airport and had laid off 129 employees.

 Destinations

 As of March 2020, Sky Lease Cargo operates the following services:

 Fleet

-Current fleet
+Current

-As of October 2020, Sky Lease Cargo's fleet includes:
+As of August 2025, Sky Lease Cargo operates the following aircraft:

-Former fleet
+Former

 The airline formerly operated the following aircraft: